-While born of modest beginnings in a factory owned by Henry Ford, I will now tell you the tale of a tractor which inflicted great fright amongst residents of an area west of Brockville.
+While born of modest beginnings in a factory owned by Henry Ford, I will now tell you the tale of a tractor which inflicted great fright among residents of an area west of Brockville.

 After Frankentraktor finally started, I stalled it trying to put it in gear.
 Of course I did.
 I hated Frankentraktor, and I know Frankentraktor hated me too.